-The allusion to earlier styles raises the question: is this different from the romantic versions Bartók previously seemed to have resolutely dismissed?
+The allusion to earlier styles raises questions: is this different from the romantic versions Bartók previously seemed to have resolutely dismissed?
 Is this some kind of meta-sentimentalism?
 Is it ironized, parodied, distanced?
-In this instance, in spite of the modern fourth-based harmony of the orchestral cadence, I find this is hard to hear.
+In this instance, in spite of the modern fourth-based harmony of the orchestral cadence, I find irony hard to hear.
 Hooker suggests a sense of broader national acceptance may have given Bartók the “emotional and intellectual breathing room to accept a creative re- or mis-reading of ‘Gypsy style’.”
-Furthermore, Hooker cautions us over taking Bartók’s claims at face value about relying on “pure sources” and not “artificial Hungarian styles,” rather the latter is repeatedly reinterpreted and retained.
-It is also not insignificant that 1936, the year before the concerto was begun, marked the 125th anniversary of death of Liszt, one which seems to provoke a rethink from Bartók.
+Furthermore, Hooker cautions us over taking Bartók’s claims at face value about relying on “pure sources” and not “artificial Hungarian styles.”
+Rather, the latter is repeatedly reinterpreted and retained.
+It is also not insignificant that 1936, the year before the concerto was begun, marked the 125th anniversary of death of Liszt, an event which seems to provoke a rethink from Bartók.
 Bartók’s Liszt essay of that year is more generous than the essay he published on Liszt’s birth centenary of 1911.
 But while Liszt is now embraced as a modernist, as is Liszt’s “optimism” expressed in his magnificent Verklärung-like codas, the sentimental aspect of his style is still too much for Bartók.
 In the 1911 Liszt essay, which dates from the years when Bartók was discarding his own sentimental style of the works of 1907–9, he identifies Liszt’s “sentimentality,” a major element in what he calls the unfortunate “trivial” aspect of his music, with the influence of Chopin.
 Chopin’s music is further criticised in the 1921 essay on “The relation of folk song to the development of the Art music of our time”: Chopin’s misfortune, according to Bartók, was to have had no exposure to “genuine peasant music,” and Chopin’s music is described as the “imperfect” outcome of a mixture of “exoticism” and “banality.”